Efficient quantum and simulated annealing of Potts models using a half-hot constraint: One-hot encoding for the Hamiltonian of Potts models

-This section briefly explains the one-hot representation of Potts models.
-The Hamiltonian of the Potts model investigated in this study is
+In this section, we briefly explain one-hot encoding for the Hamiltonian of Potts models.
+The Hamiltonian investigated in this study is as follows:

 where $S_{i} \in \left( 1, 2, ..., Q \right)$ is a Potts spin with $Q$ components, $N$ represents the number of Potts spins, $J_{ij}$ is an interaction between two Potts spins, and $\delta$ is the Kronecker delta function.
-Using the one-hot constraint, this Hamiltonian can be represented in terms of binary variables as follows:
+The equivalent binary optimization problem with one-hot encoding is given by the following equation:

-where $x_{qi} \in \left( 0, 1 \right)$ is binary variable, the second term formulates the one-hot constraint, and $\lambda$ controls the strength of the one-hot constraint.
-In this representation, $Q$ binary variables $\{x_{qi}\}_{q=1, 2, ..., Q}$ are assigned to each $S_{i}$.
-When $x_{qi}=1$, the component $q$ is selected for $S_{i}$.
-The one-hot constraint restricts optimal solutions to states in which one component is selected for each Potts spin.
-The Potts spin $S_{i}$ is then given by
+where $x_{qi} \in (0,1)$ is the binary variable assigned to the component $q$ of $S_{i}$, $x_{qi}=1$ indicates that the component $q$ is selected for $S_{i}$, and $J_{ij}$ contributes to the energy only when $x_{qi} = x_{qj} = 1$.
+The constraint, which we call ``one-hot constraint'', restricts feasible solutions to configurations where exactly one component is selected for each $S_{i}$.
+Thus, the Potts spin $S_{i}$ is given by the following equation: